aclark4life/xmlrpc_setimage_wtf/README.rst

     The id is invalid - it is already in use.
     The id is invalid - it is already in use.
     <ProtocolError for admin:admin@localhost:8080/Plone/screenshot.png: 500 Internal Server Error>

+We can ignore the "id in use" messages because they are expected. setImage continues to fail.
+Weird.
+And hard to get more info.